SINES-NUST/intro-to-git-aleenahamdani/Learning outcomes.md

 # **Still confused????** :skull_and_crossbones:
 ![CONFUSION???](2.jpg)

 I still do not understand properly about the push and pull command.
 Its a bit confusing specially if you create local repo on pc and then merge changes on git hub website.
+Besides, i still need to understand the concept of meging branches and how they are visible on the main repo.
 <br>
 Umm, and when it comes to the entire course, what i am still confused is, i guess how to code fast or write long codes, lol.
 Or particularly how to interpret the question in exam and get good grades.
 XD